MolSSI/QCFractal/docs/source/client-add-query.rst

     >>> data = client.add_molecules([helium, helium])
     ['5b882c957b87878925ffaf22', '5b882c957b87878925ffaf22']

-The order of :term:`DB ID` returned is identical to the order of molecules added.
+The order of :term:`ObjectId` returned is identical to the order of molecules added.

 .. note::

-    The :term:`DB ID` changes and is unique to a particular database.
+    The :term:`ObjectId` changes and is unique to a particular database.

 Querying Objects
 ----------------

-Each objects has a set of fields that can be queried to obtain the objects in addition to their :term:`DB ID`.
+Each objects has a set of fields that can be queried to obtain the objects in addition to their :term:`ObjectId`.
 All queries will return a list of objects.

 Molecules
 ---------

 As an example, we can use a molecule that comes with QCPortal and adds it to the database as shown.
-Please note that the Molecule ID (a :term:`DB ID`) shown below will not be the same as your result and is unique to every database.
+Please note that the Molecule ID (a :term:`ObjectId`) shown below will not be the same as your result and is unique to every database.